-10 SaaS Financial Metrics Every Growing Business Needs to Track
+SaaS Finance: 10 Financial Metrics Every Business Needs to Track

-There are many KPIs out there you can track when it comes to understanding the financial health of your SaaS company.
-You don’t have to feel overwhelmed at the thought of choosing which to focus on.
+There are many KPIs out there you can track when it comes to understanding the financial health of your company.
+SaaS finance leaders shouldn't feel overwhelmed at the thought of choosing which to focus on.
 These 10 SaaS financial metrics are important, regardless of the size of your business.

 Finance sits at the intersection of all company data for SaaS businesses, putting it in the best position to assess the overall health, performance, and growth potential of the business.